:max_bytes(150000):strip_icc()/SPR-EATS-8-best-soy-sauces-4691499-7d41fba33fd74db6b30cf47b2db89145.jpg)

 Slightly thicker viscosity helps it cling to food better

-Dark soy sauce is intense in both color and flavor—think of the difference between white and brown sugar—so you won’t need as much of this soy sauce to get the flavor you’re looking for.
-It's also slightly thicker than your typical soy sauce, so it clings to food a little better, making it perfect as a drizzle over vegetables or as an ingredient in a dipping sauce.
-This one comes in a 16.9-ounce bottle, so you’ll have plenty to use for all your favorite recipes.
+Dark soy sauce is intense in both color and flavor—think of the difference between white and brown sugar—so you won’t need as much to get the flavor you’re looking for.
+It's aged longer than light soy sauce, and is also slightly thicker, so it clings to food a little better, making it perfect as a marinade for things like beef, drizzle over vegetables, or as an ingredient in a dipping sauce.

-Price at time of publish: $20
+Price at time of publish: $14

 Size: 16.9 ounces | Sodium Per Serving: 1180 milligrams | Aging: Not listed